Keith-Cancel/Bunki/readme.md

 ```c
 void bunki_yield(uintptr_t ret);
 ```
 Yield the execution of the coroutine and resumes the caller.
-The caller gets the value passed passed to the argument `ret` returned to them.
+The caller gets the value passed to the argument `ret` returned to them.
 This function **MUST** not be called outside of a coroutine.

 ## bunki_stack_push
 ```c